By Steve King on March 24, 2016

 What if all this context switching could be a thing of the past?
 How much time would you gain back from being able to view build information and even deploy without leaving Bitbucket?
 We think it’s time you find out.

-We’re working with industry leaders, including Amazon, Microsoft, DigitalOcean, and more to close the loop on your development workflow with new build status and deployment integrations on Bitbucket.
+We’ve worked with industry leaders, including Amazon, Microsoft, DigitalOcean, and more to close the loop on your development workflow with build status and deployment integrations on Bitbucket.

 Deploy from Bitbucket

 Now that you know your builds are passing, it’s time to deploy your work.
 In the past, getting code from your team repository to your staging or production environments required executing scripts or configuration of complicated deployment plans – all outside of Bitbucket.

 Thanks to Bitbucket Connect, you can now deploy your code from Bitbucket to several leading cloud services including Amazon Web Services (AWS) CodeDeploy, Microsoft Azure App Service, and DigitalOcean.
 Bitbucket’s Connect architecture takes this a level beyond a simple “click to deploy” button.
 The ability of add-ons to add features into the user interface means you can configure your deployment environments without leaving Bitbucket.
 These cloud services have worked with us to build add-ons to make your life easier.
 Workflow simplification for the win!

 Amazon, Microsoft, and DigitalOcean see value from deploying directly from Bitbucket, and we hope you do, too.

 From commit to ship, can now complete their workflow without ever leaving Bitbucket.
 Get started by heading to your CI tool of choice, installing a deployment add-on.
 Now can spend less time switching between tools and more time doing what they love – coding.